manuelbomi/An-Approach-to-Enterprise-Integration-of-Generative-AI-Models-Using-OpenWebUI-and-Ollama-on-Docker/README.md

 docker ps -a
 ```

-to see teh list of all containers available on your Docker
+to see the list of all containers available on your Docker

 ---

 ![Image](https://github.com/user-attachments/assets/abc7526f-73cc-415a-89d7-9b040f58d950)
+---
+Step 10: Navigate to the page at which OpenWebUI is runing on your device.
+Configure the Admin details and login to OpenWebUI
 ---
 ![Image](https://github.com/user-attachments/assets/7b3d6198-2901-4a88-afb0-e13eb9b5fa62)
 ---